 It’s all well and good setting a target at the beginning but what if life gets in the way (you can read about my experiences of that here!)?
 Even those with the best of intentions can’t help the unforeseen.
 You are not infallible or a psychic – well, maybe! – you can’t know with complete certainty that there aren’t going to be times when you just can’t get the job done.
 If you’re behind your target, take a moment to re-assess them.
 Why haven’t you achieved it?
 What went wrong?
 Did you aim too high?
 Did you over-commit yourself?
 Then look at whether or not this is likely to be the case going forward.
 Look at your upcoming smaller goals – are they still realistic?
 Are they still SMART?
 There’s no harm in reviewing your goal as you go providing you’re not changing it every five seconds.
 Give yourself a few weeks to see if it’s something you can recover from and if not, look at what needs to change.
 Maybe it’s the timescale, maybe it’s the goal itself.

 And that’s it!
-With these easy steps for goal setting, keeping your New Year’s resolutions should be a breeze.
-Well, not THAT easy but you’ll make it to January 18th at the very least!!
-What are your favourite tips for keeping to resolutions?
+With these easy steps, keeping and achieving your goals should be a breeze.
+Well, not THAT easy but you’ll be set up for success at the very least!
 How do you set goals?
 Let me know if you think there are any we’ve missed!